 Preventing Job Related Injuries Is Good Business

-This includes falls and slips, being struck by objects, roadway incidents involving moving vehicles, and repetitive motion injuries.
+This includes falls from scaffold platforms, being struck by objects, roadway incidents involving moving vehicles, and repetitive motion injuries.

 Preventing injuries on the job is in everyone’s best interests … the employer and the employee.
 To implement an effective Injury and Illness Prevention Program, it takes active participation by all those involved.
 Injury and Illness Prevention incorporates three key elements.

 Senior level management buy in and active monitoring of employee safety activities are critical.
 Management must be involved and committed to addressing and preventing workplace related injuries and illnesses.

 Active employee involvement is required to obtain and sustain a successful safety and injury prevention program.
 Input and feedback from employees as they assess workplace hazards and propose solutions, as well as take part in ongoing safety training, are instrumental in lowering incidents.

 Being proactive in assessing the workplace and identifying, evaluating and eliminating hazards will lead to a safer work place.
 Providing protective tradie uniform for each employee keeps them safe in low-visibility working conditions.

 Do you know what accounts for over one-third of all Workers’ Comp claims in the state of Indiana?
 See Top Workers’ Comp Claims below.